hamdans1/hamdans1.github.io/_portfolio/blocChat.md

 layout: post
 title: BlocChat
 thumbnail-path: "/img/blocChat/BlocChat_frontPage.png"
-short-description: BlocChat is a basic messaging system that allows for username login, chatroom creation, and messaging
+short-description: BlocChat is a messaging web application I built to learn the Angular framework and the fundamentals of Firebase

 ---